Rebuilding

 The mask of: Vulnerability seeking safety.

-Calgary Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2019 - 2025
+Calgary Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2019 - 2025

-Calgary From the farmhouse came the decision to rebuild on the frontier.
-The vast, open plains of Calgary represent both opportunity and isolation — the moment of choosing ambition over comfort.
+From the farmhouse came the decision to rebuild on the oil frontier.
+The vast, open plains of Calgary represent both opportunity and safe isolation — the moment of choosing ambition over, what is known.
 The blackening layers stretch across the landscape like the long shadow of what was left behind.

 The mask of: The frontier self — determined and rootless.

-Building Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2015- 2025
+Building Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2015- 2025

-Dark Farm Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2019 - 2025
+Dark Farm Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas · 2019 - 2025

 The mask of: Ambition and the drive to rise.

 Even in the act of rebuilding, the shadow remains.
-This painting returns to the farmhouse interior, revealing the darker psychological undercurrents that travel with us no matter how far we go.
+This painting returns to the farmhouse landscapes within , revealing the darker psychological undercurrents that travel with us no matter how far we go.
 The skull looms as a quiet reminder that masks of progress cannot fully hide what we carry inside.

 The mask of: The darkness we bring with us when we try to start over.

-Oil Train Carbon pencil, blackening watercolours, and inks on paper mounted to canvas · 2019 - 2025
+Oil Train Carbon pencil and blackening watercolors made from captured industrial carbon, with inks on paper mounted to canvas· 2019 - 2025

 The machinery of the new life.
 Industrial movement, power, and the hidden costs running through the landscape.
 This work sits at the heart of the oil frontier — where ambition meets consequence in long, black lines of progress.